 Remember that during the interview process, candidates are deciding whether they want to work for you just as much as you’re trying to decide whether to hire them.
 You have only about an hour to make a good impression on the candidate and to obtain the critical information you need about their skills, experience and personality.

-With this in mind, here are nine tips for interviewing someone to help get you prepared for your next interview:
+As you gather the latest insights about today’s job seekers, here are nine tips for interviewing someone that you can use to prepare for your next interview:

 1. Make a List of Questions That Directly Relate to the Job’s Responsibilities